Dangerous Alliance

-The Dangerous Alliance is a professional wrestling stable that was active in World Championship Wrestling (WCW) in the 1990s.
+The Dangerous Alliance was a professional wrestling stable that was active in World Championship Wrestling (WCW) in the 1990s.
 It had its origins in the American Wrestling Association (AWA) and later moved to Extreme Championship Wrestling (ECW).
 The group derives its name from "Paul E. Dangerously", the ring name of its founder and manager Paul Heyman.

 History

 Championship Wrestling Association (1987–1988)

 In early 1987, Paul E. Dangerously formed the original Dangerous Alliance with Austin Idol in the Championship Wrestling Association in Memphis and feuded with Jerry Lawler.
 In April 1987, Tommy Rich joined Dangerously and Idol, as he helped Idol defeated Lawler in a hair vs. hair cage match for the AWA Southern Heavyweight Championship, nearly causing a riot at the Mid-South Coliseum.
 He would also recruit Jack Hart, Chick Donovan, Eddie Gilbert, Doug Gilbert and Missy Hyatt.
 They would cause chaos in the CWA, until Dangerously and the Gilberts left Memphis in March 1988, after Eddie threw a fireball at Randy Hales and a parking lot brawl with Jerry Lawler.